 This mode can be used if you need to find an object that is not included in any of the Nexus DSC's databases.
-You need to specify the coordinate of an object in J2000 epoch.
+You need to specify the coordinate of an object in J2000 epoch or in JNOW.

-This mode is activate by selecting Object at RA/Dec:
+This mode is activated by selecting Object at RA/Dec: